AdobeDocs/commerce-testing/src/pages/guide/index.md

 ---
-title: Application Testing Guide | Commerce Testing
+title: Application Testing Guide Introduction | Commerce Testing
 description:
 ---

-# Application Testing Guide
+# Application Testing Guide introduction

 The Commerce framework actively leverages various testing strategies to ensure product and code quality.
 Product quality matters to the end-users working with the storefront, admin panel, web APIs and CLI.
 Product quality tests verify that the user gets expected results while interacting with the system.

 Code quality is important to developers working with the codebase including: